International Payments Ops Workflow Redesign: Reduce Million Dollar Losses from Unvalidated Payments

 A) the most used systems, and

-B) Because one had the least amount of dependencies on other systems, which increased the chances of shipping a release sooner.
+B) less dependent on other systems, which increased the chances of shipping a release sooner.

 Review current state